Logo

 Effects of Rebound

-When you stop taking a medicine, the symptoms it was meant to treat with either return or worsen.
-This is known as a rebound effect.
-Rebound effects usually vary according on why you took the medication.
-These side effects of Xanax include increasing sleeplessness, increased or rebound anxiety, and recurrence of panic episodes.
+When you discontinue a medication, the intended symptoms may reappear or deteriorate.
+This phenomenon is known as a rebound effect.
+Rebound effects usually vary depending on why you took the medication.
+These side effects of Xanax include increased sleeplessness, rebound anxiety, and recurrence of panic episodes.

 The reason for the prevalence of rebound effects after benzodiazepine withdrawal is that these drugs reduce anxiety and promote sleep.
 However, your brain may respond by exacerbating these problems if you stop taking them.
 Consult a healthcare provider before attempting to stop taking Xanax or alter your dosage regimen.